 If you’re eating, then stop before reading this article about vent gleet.

-It’s actually the photos that’ll turn you off, not really the content.
+It’s actually the photos of backyard chickens that’ll turn you off, not really the content.
 But you’ve been warned that there’s some super yummy photos ahead.

 But before we get started let’s get this out of the way: I’m not a vet.
 I’m sharing information from my experience as well as insights I’ve gotten from veterinarians.